exiang/open_hub_wiki/API-for-Developers.md

   * **Partner** - fundamentally are external developer too but with access to additional scope as NDA and contract signed and enforced.
   * **User** - user can only access the API thru the above two entity: either partner or developer.
 Eg: a normal user that like to access his own information thru API has to register as a developer with us

-## Swagger
+## WAPI & Swagger
-OpenHub default module `WAPI` provide a web interface for developers to test their REST like API with the use of Swagger.
-It is accessible from `https://mydomain.com/wapi/swagger` and enabled by default after installation.
+OpenHub default module `WAPI` provide a web interface for developers to test their REST like API with the use of Swagger. `WAPI` stands for `Web API`, is enabled by default after installation and accessible from `https://mydomain.com/wapi/swagger`.

 ## Postman
 [Postman](https://www.postman.com/) is a handy FREE tool for you to test your API apart from the swagger interface above.